davemolk/ghost/README.md

 ![demo](ghost.gif)

 ## Overview
-* Supply a URL and get a file containing all archived snapshots and another containing all archived links for that URL prefix.
+* Supply a URL and get a file containing all archived snapshots.
 Use -term, -terms, or -regex, to scan each snapshot for a specific word, a list of words (input as a .txt file), or with a regular expression.
 All search results are saved to a file.
 * Customize your search with advanced query filtering.
 * In addition to exact URL matching (default), ghost supports URL matching based on -domain, -host, and -prefix.
+* ghost retrieves all archived links for the submitted URL prefix, writes the whole set to a file, and parses the set into URLs with a unique snapshot and URLs with multiple iterations.
+These subsets are written to individual files.
 * ghost performs a concurrent whois lookup and gets the IPv4 and IPv6 addresses for the submitted URL, writing the data to a file in each case.
+* All told, entering a URL gets you the following:
+    * allResources.json
+    * ip.txt
+    * multiple.json
+    * snaps.json
+    * unique.json
+    * whois.txt.
+* Adding a query yields all of the above plus:
+    * termResults.json.

 ## Example Usage
 (find the two most recent results from https://go.dev, starting at 9/22/2022 and using a 10-second timeout.)